microsoft/vscode-docs/docs/languages/julia.md

 ![Adding a breakpoint](images/julia/debug2.png)

-Note that the red dot will not show up until after you have clicked next to the line number.
+Note that the red dot will not show up until after you have selected the area next to a line number.

-After you have a breakpoint added (or any other kind of debug configuration), click the "Run and Debug" button on the left.
+After you have a breakpoint added (or any other kind of debug configuration), select the **Run and Debug** button on the left.
 It may take a few seconds for the initial run to begin.
 You should then see the output of running the code with the debug configuration.
 In this example, since we added a breakpoint, you will see the following:

 ![Run and Debug your Julia file](images/julia/debug3.png)

 Notice that the second print command has yet to execute given we cannot see the text from that proint command in the terminal yet.
-You can finish the execution of the program by clicking the "Countinue" button:
+You can finish the execution of the program by selecting the **Countinue** button:

 ![Finish the code execution in the debugger](images/julia/debug4.png)